Code-Institute-Submissions/jildourixt-grocs/README.md

 ### Frameworks, Libraries & Programs Used
 * [Google Fonts](https://fonts.google.com/)
-	* Goole Fonts were used to import the Permanent Marker and the Roboto Mono fonts into the style.css file.
+	* Google Fonts were used to import the Permanent Marker and the Roboto Mono fonts into the style.css file.
 This is used on all pages of the project.
 * [Font Awesome](https://fontawesome.com/)
 	* Font Awesome was used for the icon elements on the registration page.
 * [Wireframes|cc](https://wireframe.cc)